 In the Daisycon system, you can find many statistics, including the conversion rates of the various publishers.
 As an advertiser it's also interesting to know how this traffic behaves on your website.
-By measuring in Google Analytics, you also gain insight into other performance indicators such as the average time on site or the average bounce rate of traffic that a publisher sends.
+By measuring in your own web analytics software, such as Google Analytics, you also gain insight into other performance indicators such as the average time on site or the average bounce rate of traffic that a publisher sends.

 By looking at these indicators, you may discover that some publishers are sending through a lot of visitors who are still orientating themselves.
 These visitors may not immediately generate many transactions (the conversion on this traffic is low), but as an advertiser you would obviously like to have these visitors on your website.